 We also believe we are well positioned to leverage our platform to expand our market opportunity through the introduction of new products that will broaden our revenue sources.
 For example, in 2020, we launched our payments product, Weave Payments.
 Since its introduction in 2020, Weave Payments has processed over \$755 million in payments to-date across our customer base, which had an estimated annualized gross merchandise volume, or GMV, of approximately \$6.0 billion as of September 30, 2021.
 We define GMV as the total dollar value of transactions processed by our customers in a given period, even if they are not processed through Weave Payments, prior to returns and cancellations and excluding shipping and sales taxes.
 Revenue recognized from this service was \$0.9 million and \$1.7 million in 2020 and for the six months ended June 30, 2021, respectively, or 1% and 3% of our revenue in those respective periods.
 We recognize revenue from payment services based on a revenue share agreement with a third-party payment facilitator on transactions that utilize our payments platform, and our revenue from these services amounts to a small fraction of each dollar processed through our platform.
-We act as an agent between our customers and the payment facilitator.
-As a result, the related revenue is recorded net of transaction processing fees and is recognized when the payment transactions occur.
+We act as an agent between our customers and the payment transactions occur.